 The deans assign course loads and teaching schedules for the VAP with sensitivity to the timing of the job market process.
 Visiting faculty members are not expected to carry any of the administrative duties of permanent members of the faculty.
 The Faculty Appointments Committee offers structured preparation and support to help the VAP locate a permanent position on the faculty of another law school.
 Wake Forest also offers the VAP access to the same library resources and administrative support that all faculty members receive.
 Through presentations to faculty workshops and conferences, a VAP at Wake Forest gains an invaluable introduction to life in legal academia.

-We are no longer accepting applications for the 2013-2014 academic year.
+We are accepting applications for the 2016-17 academic year.

 We are currently seeking applicants interested in teaching Civil Procedure and/or Evidence.
 Applicants should e-mail a resume, names of at least three references, and a statement of teaching and research interests to: